Angular Version Compatibility for Syncfusion® Components

 Staying Up-to-Date

-To ensure optimal performance and access to the latest features, it’s recommended to keep Syncfusion® Angular components updated to the most recent version compatible with the Angular version in use.
-Regular updates provide:
+To maintain stability, performance, and access to recent features, keep Syncfusion® Angular components updated to the latest version compatible with the Angular version in use.
+Benefits of regular updates include: